DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Introduction

+{Finally,} if we have access to both measurements $\mathbf{y}_{1:t}$ and states $\mathbf{x}_{1:t}$ as training data, then we can directly use RNNs for state estimation by minimizing a loss based on $\mathbf{y}_{1:t}$ and $\mathbf{x}_{1:t}$.
+This is a supervised training approach using labeled data.
+We can also use sequence-to-sequence modeling methods, such as Transformers \cite{vaswani2017attention}.
+The problem is that in most of the cases, we do not have access to states $\mathbf{x}_{1:t}$, and hence such direct use of RNNs and Transformers is difficult to realize.
+Furthermore, they typically yield a point estimate and do not provide posterior distributions. {There also exist specific data-driven approaches for target tracking, e.g. the use of recurrent neural networks for modeling the state transition dynamics of an unscented Kalman filter as in \cite{li2021recurrent} or the use of an LSTM to model a time-varying Kalman filter as proposed in \cite{song2022improved}.}

-The third broad approach, known as the hybrid approach, seeks to use the best of both worlds.
+\textit{Hybrid approach}: The third broad approach, known as the hybrid approach, seeks to use the best of both worlds.
 It endeavors to amalgamate both model-driven and data-driven approaches.
 A recent example is the KalmanNet method \cite{revach2022kalmannet} that proposes an online, recursive, low-complexity, and data-efficient scheme based on the KF architecture.
 KalmanNet involves modeling the Kalman gain using DNNs, thus maintaining the structure of the model-based KF while incorporating some data-driven aspects.
 The method uses a supervised learning approach where we need labelled data comprised of true states and noisy observations.
 However, it is shown robust to the noise statistics.
 Experimentally, it is also shown to perform well in cases when partial information about SSM is available or in cases of model mismatch.
 A modification to the above scheme is also proposed as an unsupervised KalmanNet in \cite{revach2022unsupervised}, which uses only noisy measurements as training data.
-The KalmanNet idea - the hybrid approach - is further extended to other tasks such as smoothing \cite{ni2022rtsnet}.
+The KalmanNet idea is further extended to other tasks such as smoothing {using RTSNet} \cite{ni2022rtsnet} {or specifically for handling partial model information or model mismatch using Split-KalmanNet \cite{choi2023split}.
+A common attribute of the data-driven and hybrid approaches is that analytically obtaining statistical properties for such estimators is quite challenging.}

-A comparison between model-based, data-driven, hybrid methods/approaches, and DANSE is shown in Table \ref{tab:danse_concept}.
+A comparison between model-based, data-driven, hybrid methods/approaches and DANSE is shown in Table \ref{tab:danse_concept}.